-Available for boys and girls six years old and up.
-Beginner, Intermediate, and Advanced Sessions are available for all ages.
+Available for boys, girls and adults.
+Beginner, Intermediate, and Advanced Sessions.
 Get started today!

 About the Skatepark – Kona Since 77′